iTaxoTools/DNAconvert/README.md

       --allow_empty_sequences
                             set this to keep the empty sequences in the output file
-      --automatic_renaming  enables automatic renaming of sequences (to avoid duplicate sequence names in Phylip and Nexus files)
+      --automatic_renaming  enables automatic renaming of sequences (to avoid duplicate sequence names in Phylip and Nexus files) --preserve_spaces     preserve spaces in sequences
       --informat INFORMAT   format of the input file --outformat OUTFORMAT
                             format of the output file